spiceai/spiceai/README.md

 ### Prerequisites (Developer Preview only)

-We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
+⭐️ We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
 Codespaces enables you to run Spice.ai in a virtual environment in the cloud.
 If you use Codespaces, the following prerequisites are not required and you may skip to the [Getting Started with Codespaces](https://github.com/spiceai/spiceai#getting-started-with-codespaces) section.

-- Currently, only macOS and Linux are natively supported.
-[WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
-- ## arm64 is not yet supported (i.e. Apple's M1 Macs).
-We use M1s ourselves, so we hope to support this very soon :-) To continue with installation on your local machine, follow these steps:
+To continue with installation on your local machine, follow these steps:

 1. Install Docker
 2. Generate and export a GitHub PAT